 - Managing additional tasks with an in-house department to ensure programme milestones were achieved

 - Sharing best practice and innovation

 The works were successfully completed over an extended period and accommodated frequently changing vessel schedules.
 A collaborative approach with the in-house blasting and painting team was key to ensuring programme milestones were met.

 Throughout the project best practice and innovation were applied, sharing safety, time and cost benefits with BAE Systems.
 Examples include:

 - A standalone bespoke breathing air compressor to mitigate downtime

 - An intrinsically safe communications system that permitted constant, real time communication whilst spraying operations were ongoing

 - Custom-built fume abatement units with a series of specialist filters.
 These abated the fumes to practically zero at the point of exhaust and were safe for zone rated areas

-Throughout the period Denholm Industrial Services completed the works without a single RIDDOR reportable incident.
+Throughout the 13 year period, Denholm Industrial Services completed the works without a single RIDDOR reportable incident.